tmr08c/tmr08c.github.io/_posts/2015-03-08-memoization.md

 ### Potential Pitfalls

-You want to make sure when you are working with memoized values you use non-destructive methods (in Ruby these generally have end with a bang `!`), that is, do you not want to change the memozied value.
+You want to make sure when you are working with memoized values that you use non-destructive methods (in Ruby these generally have end with a bang `!`), that is, you do not want to use methods that change the memozied value.

 Let's take a look at the following example.